chunkai1312/express-starter/README.md

 # express-starter

-> A seed project for Express server application
+> A seed project for building web applications using Express with MongoDB

 ## Features